Acne Treatment & Skincare Guide

 If scarring is a concern, you may also benefit from understanding how to treat facial scars and support skin recovery.

-• acne is painful or cystic
+• acne becomes painful or cystic

-• scarring is developing
+• deep scarring develops

-• over-the-counter routines are not helping
+• over-the-counter treatments are not helping

 Product Focus: A Simple Routine That Supports Your Skin